-(Recommended only after L220 or with permission of instructor.)
+P: Recommended only after L220 or with permission of

+instructor.
 This course explores the legal and practical context of grievance arbitration, and its limitations and advantages in resolving workplace problems.
 Varieties of arbitration clauses and the status of awards are also explored.
 Students analyze research, prepare, and present cases in mock arbitration hearings.

-SWK-L 350 Issues in Collective Bargaining (3 cr.)
+LSTU-L 330 Grievance Arbitration (3 cr.)